Can Mold in a Basement Affect the Upstairs? Tips, Signs, & FAQ

 Another telltale sign of mold is stains on the affected areas like the ceiling, walls, or floors.
 Often, strains will appear in areas previously exposed to moisture.
 Therefore, you should check for signs like bubbling paint, bulging walls, or warped wallpaper.

 There are numerous mold varieties, and the most common in households are classified into three categories.
-They include:

 Depending on the mold you are dealing with, it could leave furry specks on the affected areas or black, white, brown, orange, or green stains.
 The pigmented compound produced by mold is an enzyme that helps to break down the material for easier absorption.
 If you have recently spotted stains around cool, damp areas, you are probably looking at a mold problem.